ZooHillData/zoos/README.md

 - reduce friction in adopting this library
 - make upgrading to take advantage of latest features easy
 - make the library simpler or more flexible
+- improve documentation or code readability
+- make an API easier to understand

 , please [start a discussion](https://github.com/ZooHillData/zoos/discussions/new?category=ideas).